St. Augustine Alligator Farm Zoological Park: An Old Attraction with New Life

 Visit the New Exhibit, Sloth Landing.
 These furry and fascinating mammals spend almost their entire life hanging upside down except for brief excursions to the forest floor or for a swim.
 Our pair of sloths, Teddy and Grizzly share their rainforest habitat with other species from the tropics.
 Check out the Rainforest Sloth Encounter which places you up close and personal with the sloths and even provides opportunities to touch these shy animals.
 After a short overview of the species’ habitats, behaviors, and diet zookeepers will then provide a 15 to 20-minute physical encounter with the sloths, as they attempt to feed Teddy and Grizzly their favorite fruits and veggies.

-St. Augustine Alligator Farm Zoological Park, an Anastasia Island institution, is celebrating its 127th anniversary in 2020 with its largest new exhibit in a decade, Oasis on the Nile.
+St. Augustine Alligator Farm Zoological Park recently celebrated its 127th anniversary with its largest new exhibit in a decade, Oasis on the Nile.
 The highlight of Oasis on the Nile is a boardwalk built around a pool holding four 12-foot Nile crocodiles.
 Visitors can view the crocodiles on two levels and watch feeding shows, as well as see Egyptian artifacts, including statues of coiled snakes and busts of pharaohs that complement the exhibit’s theme.

 Oasis on the Nile is located between the Wading Bird Rookery and Lemurs of Madagascar, two popular park exhibits.
 It also links to one of the Alligator Farm’s main draws, the Crocodile Crossing zip line.
 These aerial excursions include more than 50 obstacles and 17 ziplines that will have you climbing and zooming through the zoo.
 Two ropes courses crisscross seven acres of the park, taking adventurers right over alligators and crocodiles.
 As they fly through the air, they’re at eye level with tropical birds and playful lemurs.